STAS Running Coach for Claude MCP server

 - delete_note_events - Delete STAS note events.
 For one specific note, pass external_ids with the exact note:YYYY-MM-DD:<slug> id; external_id as one string is accepted as a compatibility alias.
 Use oldest/newest window deletion only when replacing a whole note set in that date window.
 Do not delete user-created notes without a note: external_id. dry_run is required: false deletes, true previews only.
 Endpoint: https://stas.run/api/mcp

-- read_profile_sections - Read controlled STAS profile memory sections with their hashes.
-Supports goals, rules, and profile when enabled by the server.
-Use the returned hash as previousHash before previewing a change.
+- read_profile_sections - Read controlled rules and profile memory with their hashes.
+Goals and results are available only through get_editable_goals_results.
+Use the returned hash as previousHash before previewing a rules/profile change.
 Endpoint: https://stas.run/api/mcp

-- preview_profile_section_change - Create a controlled preview for a goals, rules, or profile memory section change.
-For goals, prefer a structured goals items list with date, goal, target result, and comment; the server builds canonical `Цели:` blocks and rejects old labels such as `Промежуточные:`. newText is a legacy fallback and must already be canonical for goals.
+- preview_profile_section_change - Create a controlled preview for rules or profile memory.
+Goals, starts, activities, and results must use preview_goal_result_change so stable IDs and calendar links are preserved.
 This does not update the athlete profile.
 Before commit, show the user the exact full text from the preview and ask for explicit confirmation of that exact text.
-Visible confirmation copy is governed by a separate approved UX spec; do not invent final chat-copy inside this tool call.
 Endpoint: https://stas.run/api/mcp

-- commit_profile_section_change - Commit a previously previewed goals, rules, or profile memory section change.
+- commit_profile_section_change - Commit a previously previewed rules or profile memory change.
 Call this only after the user explicitly confirms the exact full text shown for that preview.
+If preview returned noChange=true, do not call commit.
 The server updates the profile only if the section hash still matches the preview.
-Visible confirmation copy is governed by a separate approved UX spec.
 Endpoint: https://stas.run/api/mcp

 - restore_profile_change - Restore a committed profile, goals, or rules profile memory change back to its previous text.
+First load the exact record with read_profile_change_detail.
 For goals, restoring old-format labels is blocked; rebuild a canonical goals preview instead.
 Call this only after the user explicitly confirms the exact full text that will be restored.
-The server restores only if the current section still matches the committed change.
-Visible confirmation copy is governed by a separate approved UX spec.
 Endpoint: https://stas.run/api/mcp

 ## Resources